Sofia Talvik: Career

 On 31 January 2012, Sofia Talvik released her fifth album, "The Owls Are Not What They Seem" – a largely acoustic album featuring reworked versions of the new tracks from the L.O.V.E project.
 The title is taken from the TV show Twin Peaks by David Lynch.

 Sofia Talvik embarked on her US tour "Drivin' & Dreaming" in December 2011.
-The tour went on for 1,5 years.
-In May 2012 Sofia did her 100th show on the tour at Pianos in New York City.
-Talvik released her first Daytrotter session on 21 September 2012 where she covered the song Wichita Lineman by Jimmy Webb and the song "So" an original by Talvik which was later released on her 2015 album Big Sky Country.
+The tour went on for 18 months.
+In May 2012, Talvik did her 100th show on the tour at Pianos in New York City.
+Talvik released her first Daytrotter session on 21 September 2012 where she covered the song "Wichita Lineman" by Jimmy Webb and the song "So" an original by Talvik which was later released on her 2015 album, Big Sky Country.